Homa/rhelements.github.io/docs/framework-integration/rhelements-vuejs-integration.md

-# Add web component to Vue app
+# Add RH Elements to Vue app

 1. To start, scaffold a Vuejs app: